-We currently have three drug candidates in clinical trials for the potential treatment of cancer: ispinesib, SB-743921 and GSK-923295.
-All of these arose from our earlier research activities directed to the role of the cytoskeleton in cell division and progressed under our strategic alliance with GSK.
-This strategic alliance was established in 2001 to discover, develop and commercialize novel small molecule therapeutics targeting mitotic kinesins for applications in the treatment of cancer and other diseases.
-Mitotic kinesins are a family of cytoskeletal motor proteins involved in the process of cell division, or mitosis.
-Under that strategic alliance, we focused primarily on two mitotic kinesins: kinesin spindle protein ("KSP") and centromere-associated protein E ("CENP-E").
-In November 2006, we amended the agreement and assumed responsibility, at our expense, for the continued research, development and commercialization of inhibitors of KSP, including ispinesib and SB-743921, and other mitotic kinesins, other than CENP-E. GSK retained an option to resume responsibility for the development and commercialization of either or both of ispinesib and SB-743921.
+We currently have three drug candidates for the potential treatment of cancer: ispinesib, SB-743921 and GSK-923295.
+All of these arose from our earlier research activities directed to the role of the cytoskeleton in cell division and were progressed under our strategic alliance with GSK.
+Under this strategic alliance, we focused primarily on two mitotic kinesins: kinesin spindle protein ("KSP") and centromere-associated protein E ("CENP-E").
+Inhibition of KSP or CENP-E interrupts cancer cell division, causing cell death.
+Ispinesib and SB-743921 are structurally distinct small molecules that specifically inhibit KSP.
+GSK-923295 specifically inhibits CENP-E.

+In November 2006, we amended our strategic alliance with GSK and assumed responsibility, at our expense, for the continued research, development and commercialization of inhibitors of KSP, including ispinesib and SB-743921, and other mitotic kinesins, other than CENP-E. GSK retained an option to resume responsibility for the development and commercialization of either or both of ispinesib and SB-743921.
 This option expired at the end of 2008.
-Accordingly, we retain all rights to both ispinesib and SB-743921, subject to certain royalty obligations to GSK.
-In each of June 2006, 2007 and 2008, we amended the agreement to extend the research term of the GSK strategic alliance for an additional year to continue joint research directed to CENP-E. This research term expired in June 2009.
-However, collaborative translational research continues as part of the development program for GSK-923295.
+As a result, we have retained all rights to develop and commercialize ispinesib and SB-743921, subject to certain royalty obligations to GSK.
+In December 2009, we agreed with GSK to terminate this strategic alliance, effective February 28, 2010.
+Accordingly, we have retained all rights to develop and commercialize GSK-923295, subject to certain royalty obligations to GSK.
+We are evaluating strategic alternatives for the future development and commercialization of ispinesib, SB-743921 and GSK-923295 with third parties.